rktalusani/nexmo-developer/_documentation/audit/building-blocks/get-event-types.md

 # Get audit event types

-In this building block you see how to get a list of all supported event types and source types.
+In this building block you see how to get a list of all supported event types.

 ## Example